 With all the experiments over 3 days that I did, not one drop of water or liquid medium hit my desk surface.
 Not only that, but this tool was so easy to clean off!
 I am sure there are even more uses for this stamp platform, and as I work with it more and discover good uses I will be sure to share those with you here.

-Scrapbook.com is getting this tool, and if not available yet (at time of this posting it still shows coming soon) you can sign up on their website to be notified when it arrives.
-Here’s a link.
+Scrapbook.com has this tool in stock now- here’s a link.
 Other links you may want – here is a link to the dog stamps I used, as well as some similar to the wildflower stamps used.

 I am delighted to find this a “must” tool for me – and that I was so very impressed with its construction.
 What is your favorite tool these days, and what are you crafting?
 I’d love to hear from you!